 Spike sandals, typically sold for aerating lawns, don't aerate very well.
-But a study by Colorado State University has shown that walking over Grub-infested lawns repeatedly (three to five times) while wearing the sandals can cut Grub populations in half —literally.
+But a study by Colorado State University has shown that walking over Grub-infested lawns repeatedly (three to five times) while wearing the sandals is an effective grub killer that can cut Grub populations in half —literally.

 To control Grubs most effectively, water the lawn the day before you plan to spike it.
 Applying about 1/4 to 1/2 inch of water will cause Grubs to move higher in soil, closer to the soil surface —and your spikes.
 Watering will also help if the soil is dry by making it easier for spikes to penetrate.